-The goals of the major in biochemistry are to prepare students interested in understanding living systems with the knowledge and technical skills needed to understand how organisms function at the molecular level.
+The goal of the biochemistry major is to prepare students interested in understanding living systems with the knowledge and technical skills needed to understand how organisms function at the molecular level.
 The program addresses structure, function, and regulation of biomolecules and supramolecular assemblies at both the cellular and multicellular level.
-Biochemistry graduates will be prepared with the knowledge and technical skills necessary for careers in health care, pharmaceuticals, biotechnical research and development, and public policy and regulation in addition to possibilities for further development in graduate or professional
+Biochemistry graduates will be prepared with the knowledge and technical skills necessary for careers in health care, pharmaceuticals, biotechnical research and development, and public policy and regulation in addition to possibilities for further development in graduate or professional programs.

 Admission to the Program